Towards Personalization of User Preferences in Partially Observable Smart Home Environments: Methods

 \section{Methods}

 In this section, we extend the RL-based SHS system from our previous work \cite{Suman} with the ability to estimate who is the current occupant using current TH and the human model's activity and actions only.
 The assumption for this problem is that there is only one human model in the environment at a given time.
-In this section, we first describe the general framework for the problem followed by the description of our proposed solution.
+In this section, we first describe the thermal comfort model and our approach to synthesizing data with simulations, followed by the general framework for the problem, and finally the description of our proposed solution.